 There are pros and cons to both vlogging and blogging, but you may be able to find a way to incorporate both forms of content into your marketing strategy if you want.
 Ultimately, the decision is up to you.

 If you’re starting out, it’s best to pick one and focus on growing your audience from there.
-Once you have a bit of a following, you can try mixing the two.
+Once you have a bit of a following, you can try mixing the two to get better results.